mkorthof/freenom-script/README.md

 There are a few more services defined for redundancy, the script will choose one at random.
 By default it will retry 3 times to get ip.

-Once your ip is found it's written to "freenom.ip4.domain.lock" (or 'ip6') to prevent unnecessary updates in case the ip is unchanged.
+Once your ip is found it's written to "freenom_\<domain\>.ml.ip4" (or 'ip6').
+Same if freenom returns dnserror "There were no changes".
+This is to prevent unnecessary updates in case the ip is unchanged.
 To force an update you can remove this file which is located in the default output path: "/var/log".

 To manually update: set `freenom_static_ip=<your ip>` and `freenom_update_manual="1"`, or use the `-m` option.